abc-datacamp/abc-intro-2-r/chapter3.md

 # Create a scatter plot with the ablation data

-# Change the color of the points to be red and the size 4
+# Change the color of the points to be red and of size 4

 ```